Advanced Sample Formula Fields

 Currency Consolidation and Conversion Using Custom Formula Fields

-You can consolidate or convert values that are in multiple currencies using the context values #currency_consolidated or #converted.
-In the Dataset Builder, this is required if you want to view totals or perform arithmetic operations using amount fields that have values in multiple currencies.
-In workbook visualizations, all fields with values in multiple currencies have consolidation and conversion options available directly from the user interface.
+You can consolidate or convert values in multiple currencies using the context values #currency_consolidated or #converted.
+In the Dataset Builder, you'll need this if you want to see totals or run calculations on fields with multiple currencies.
+In workbook visualizations, any field with values in more than one currency will have conversion options right in the interface.
 For more information, see Currency in Datasets and Workbooks.

 In Workbook, currency consolidation is only applicable to amount fields from the transaction accounting line record type.
 Currency conversion is only applicable to amount fields from the transaction and transaction line record types.

-For example, to consolidate values from the amount net field on the transaction accounting line record type, use the following definition:
+For example, to consolidate values from the amount net field in the transaction accounting line record type, use this formula:

 TO_NUMBER({transactionlines.accountingimpact.netamount#currency_consolidated})